woocommerce/woocommerce-product-dependencies/readme.txt

 == Documentation ==

-The integration of Product Dependencies with WooCommerce is as straightforward and simple as possible.
-When a product is added to the cart, it is checked for existing dependencies.
-If the ownership and/or purchase criteria are not met, the product will not be added to the cart and a notification will be displayed.
+The product dependencies of a product are always evaluated when a customer attempts to add it to the cart.
+If validation fails, the product cannot be added to the cart and a notice is displayed to the customer.
+In order to evaluate "Ownership"-type dependencies, the customer might be prompted to log in.

 = Creating Dependencies =

-Product dependencies can be created by simply clicking on the new **Dependencies** tab, found under **Product Data**, and adding products to the **Product Dependencies** field.

-After saving, access to your product will be enabled conditionally, based on the ownership and/or purchase of ANY item that has been added to the Product Dependencies field.
+To add dependencies to a product:

+* Go to the **Product Data > Dependencies** tab.
+* Use the **Product Dependencies** field to search and add some products.
+* Choose a **Dependency Type**.
+* **Update** to save your changes.

+The "Ownership" dependency type is evaluated by checking if the customer has purchased a required product in a previous order.
+The "Purchase" dependency type requires the customer to have a required product in the cart in order to purchase the dependent one.

 = Ownership vs Purchase =

 The plugin allows you to select between 3 different dependency types:

-* **Ownership**: Access is granted only to customers that already own any of the items added to the Product Dependencies field.
+* **Ownership**: Access is granted only to customers that already own any of the products added to the Product Dependencies field.
 * **Purchase**: The product can be purchased only in combination with any of the items added to the Product Dependencies field.
 Ownership is not taken into account.
 * **Either**: Access is granted with ownership or purchase of any item added to the Product Dependencies field.

 == Screenshots ==